Title: Grandmaster

 Biography

-Aronian became a Grandmaster at 17 and joined the world’s elite a few years later, eventually reaching a peak FIDE rating of 2835, the fourth highest ever.
-His notable tournament achievements include winning the FIDE World Cup twice (2005, 2017), a feat matched only by Viswanathan Anand.
-More recently Aronian won the Saint Louis Rapid and Blitz (2019), during which he had a win and two draws against World Champion Magnus Carlsen.
-He also won the prestigious WR Masters (2023) and the American Cup (2024).
-Levon won team silver playing for the United States in the 2024 Chess Olympiad as well as a silver medal for his play on board four.
+More recently, Aronian won the Saint Louis Rapid and Blitz (2019).
+During that event, he had a win and two draws against the reigning World Champion Magnus Carlsen.
+He also won the prestigious WR Masters (2023), the American Cup (2024), and the 2025 Freestyle Grand Slam Finals.
+In addition, Levon Aronian won a team silver medal playing for the United States in the 2024 Chess Olympiad.
+He also earned an individual silver medal for his play on board four.